The clause gives customers a right to switch supplier if the existing supplier is unable to match a ‘greener’ offer made by an alternative supplier.

 In this clause, “equivalent” or “equivalence” means:

-1.1 Without affecting any other right or remedy available to it, the Customer may serve written notice (“Notice of Greener Supplier”) to the Supplier that the Customer has identified a third party supplier (the “Greener Supplier”) that is able to provide [goods / services] at least equivalent to the [Goods / Services], except that the Green Supplier’s equivalent [Goods / Services] achieve:**
+1.1 Without affecting any other right or remedy available to it, the Customer may serve written notice (“Notice of Greener Supplier”) to the Supplier that the Customer has identified a third party supplier (the “Greener Supplier”) that is able to provide [goods OR services] at least equivalent to the [goods OR services], except that the Green Supplier’s equivalent [goods OR services] achieve:

-1.1.1 lower GHG Emissions relating to the production or delivery of the [goods OR services], as measured in accordance with [the Greenhouse Gas Protocol Corporate Accounting and Reporting Standard, Revised Edition 2015] or [the GHG Protocol Product Life Cycle Accounting and Reporting Standard] or [ISO 14064]] as compared to the Goods OR Service Green Baseline; or
+1.1.1 lower greenhouse gas emissions relating to the production or delivery of the [goods OR services], as measured in accordance with [the Greenhouse Gas Protocol Corporate Accounting and Reporting Standard, Revised Edition 2015]; or

 1.2 The extent to which a Greener Supplier exceeds the Supplier’s Green Baseline (using the measures described in this clause) is the “Green Improvement”.
-The Notice of Greener Supplier must reasonably demonstrate that the Greener Supplier’s alternative [goods/services] are at least equivalent to those of the Supplier (including written confirmation by the Customer of overall price equivalence) and set out the Green Improvement.
+The Notice of Greener Supplier must reasonably demonstrate that the Greener Supplier’s alternative [goods OR services] are at least equivalent to those of the Supplier (including written confirmation by the Customer of overall price equivalence) and set out the Green Improvement.

 1.3 The Supplier shall, within days of the Notice of Greener Supplier notify the Customer whether it is able to achieve the Green Improvement [on terms no worse for the Customer than those set out in the Notice of Greener Supplier and] within [NUMBER] months of the Notice of Greener Supplier.
 If:-

-1.3.1 Supplier is able to demonstrate to the Customer’s reasonable satisfaction that it is able to match the Green Improvement within that period, the parties shall use all reasonable endeavours acting in good faith to agree within a further 30 days the amended terms on which the [Goods/Services] shall be provided incorporating the Green Improvement.
-Once an amendment is agreed, the relevant specifications of the [Goods/Services] will be deemed to incorporate a requirement to comply with the Green Improvement (and the Green Baseline will be replaced by the Green Improvement from the date of that amendment); or
+1.3.1 The Supplier is able to demonstrate to the Customer’s reasonable satisfaction that it is able to match the Green Improvement within that period, the parties shall use all reasonable endeavours acting in good faith to agree within a further 30 days the amended terms on which the [goods OR services] shall be provided incorporating the Green Improvement.
+Once an amendment is agreed, the relevant specifications of the [goods OR services] will be deemed to incorporate a requirement to comply with the Green Improvement (and the Green Baseline will be replaced by the Green Improvement from the date of that amendment); or

 1.3.2 the Supplier;

 1.4 The Customer may terminate this agreement by giving the Supplier not less than [NUMBER] months’ notice.
-Other than the agreed consideration for [Goods/Services] provided in accordance with the agreement before the date of termination, and despite any conflicting provisions in this agreement, no payments will become due to the Supplier as a result of termination under this clause.
+Other than the agreed consideration for [goods OR services] provided in accordance with the agreement before the date of termination, and despite any conflicting provisions in this agreement, no payments will become due to the Supplier as a result of termination under this clause.